Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Discussion and Conclusions

-where $d$ is the longitudinal diffusion length scale and $r_L$ is the Larmor radius of the particle with energy $E_p$ in the background field $B \sim 0.1$ G (in the GACCEL-RMHD simulation, \citetalias{Medina-Torrejón_2021, Medina-Torrejón_2023}).
-For particles with \( E_p \sim 10^7 mc^2 \), \( t_{\text{diff}} \) is comparable to \( t_{\text{acc}} \) for a longitudinal diffusion scale is \( d \sim 46L \).
-This diffusion scale is much smaller than the effective jet scale length travelled by the particles ($L_j$) by the time they reach this energy.
+where $d$ is the longitudinal diffusion length scale and $r_L$ is the Larmor radius of the particle with energy $E_p$ in the background field $B \sim 0.1$ G (in the GACCEL-RMHD simulation, \citetalias{Medina-Torrejon_2021, Medina-Torrejon_2023}).
+For example, for particles with \( E_p \sim 10^7 mc^2 \), \( t_{\text{diff}} \) is comparable to \( t_{\text{acc}} \) for a longitudinal diffusion scale is \( d \sim 46L \).
+This diffusion scale is much smaller than the effective jet scale length travelled by the particles ($L_j$) by the time they reach this energy, implying an efficient confinement.
 These results indicate that, in the absence of radiative losses, particles can be accelerated to such energies before escaping the system, even during the slower drift acceleration regime.